sahelanthropus/Birthday-Message-Automation/README.md

    * `TWILIO_PHONE_NUMBER`: The from phone number used with the Twilio API.

-6. Create the new secrets in AWS Secrets Manager to store your Twilio and Discord API keys:
+6. Create the new secrets in AWS Secrets Manager to store your Twilio and Discord API keys (Note that after the 30-day free trial for AWS Secrets Manager, AWS charges $0.40 per secret stored in AWS Secrets Manager):

    * Secret name (rename if desired): `prod\birthday\twilio`
    * Secret key-value pairs: